 - Sharp cheddar cheese - The strong flavor of sharp cheddar cuts through the smokiness of the burger, which is why I recommend it for this recipe.

-- Assorted Burger toppings - Any combination of lettuce, onion, mushrooms, tomato, and pickles would work well.
+- Assorted Burger toppings - Any combination of lettuce, onion, mushrooms, tomato, crispy bacon, and pickles would work well.

-- Burger sauce - I include a simple steak sauce style burger sauce recipe below, but my classic homemade burger sauce would also work perfectly!
+- Burger sauce - I include a simple steak sauce style burger sauce recipe below, but my classic homemade burger sauce or BBQ sauce would both work perfectly!

 How to make burger patties